bahp/django-protondx/docs/modules/history/design_history.rst

 13 May 2020
 -----------
-"Selection in table highlights diagnostic on map fix the data laoded twice issue by using a glob to make it seem as if the laoded data was data which can be queried with a link write custom geoJSON serializer which works with foreign keys, centre model can be added back"
+Add a feature where selecting data in the table highlights it on the map and zooms onto that point.

+**Fix:** Issue where data is loaded twice is resolved by using a `Javascript blob <https://javascript.info/blob>`_ and serialising data into GeoJSON which can be used for both the table and map.

+**Fix:** The temporary solution described on :ref:`12-05-2020` is replaced by a more definitive one.
+The ``testing_centre`` and ``diagnostic_test`` models are separated again.
+A custom GeoJSON serialiser is written to serialise data into a GeoJSON format, even when there are some columns linked to by a foreign key.

 ---------------